-Here’s a step-by-step video of me shaving and grooming my face using this trimmer.
+Here’s a step-by-step video of me shaving and grooming my face using this trimmer (affiliate link).
 I talk you through the entire process including which trimmer attachments I use, etc:

 Make sure you watch that video before reading any further; the rest of the article won’t make sense without it.

 Photos above: All that scruffy neck hair is gone, moustache gone, beard shaped so it’s a nice shape, and trimmed to the same consistent length.